The House of Stone

 Elvis Mamvura

-Aged 11, Elvis started sculpting under the tutorage of his father, internationally recognised sculptor Albert Natham Mamvura who was famous for the type of mouth pieces displayed here.
+Aged 11, Elvis started sculpting under the tutorage of his father, internationally recognised sculptor Albert Nathan Mamvura who was famous for the type of mouth pieces displayed here.
 Elvis came to the UK with Africa Art and became a resident artist in Namrik Mews.
 He has one of the remaining quarries left in the Sapolite stone.

 King Munya